Gripping, Intense & Incredibly Timely

 Hearing William Kunstler (Mark Rylance) losing his temper in court or Tom Hayden (Eddie Redmayne) standing up to give his goosebump-inducing final lines are perfect examples of the script glimmering on-screen.

 Much like 12 Angry Men and When They See Us, partly the reason Chicago 7 works as well as it does is thanks to its relevance today.
-The peaceful protests turning violent echo what we’re seeing at the moment, the crooked courtroom scenes feel eerily similar to these big companies getting away scot-free and all of this is typified through the most relevant line in the entire film “The Whole World Is Watching.”
+The peaceful protests turning violent echo what we’re seeing at the moment in our world; the crooked courtroom scenes feel eerily similar to these big companies getting away scot-free and all of this is typified through the most relevant line in the entire film “The Whole World Is Watching.”

 And the whole world should be watching this movie.
 Not only is it politically stirring, it’s a damn fine film in its own right.
 Given the fact most of this takes place inside a courtroom, there’s a constant buzz and energy emanating in this one that keeps things dancing on a knife-edge of tension across the movie.